sajidhamdard/learnjavascript/notes/English/02-features.md

 This approach to OOP in JavaScript allows for more flexibility and expressiveness in solving problems and makes it easy to add or change behavior of an object without having to change the object's definition.

-### What is First Class Function ?
+### First Class Function

 In JavaScript, a first-class function is a function that can be treated like any other value, such as a number or a string.
 This means that a first-class function can be:

 - Assigned to a variable
 - Passed as an argument to a function
 - Returned as a value from a function

-- This is in contrast to languages that have restrictions on how functions can be used.
+This is in contrast to languages that have restrictions on how functions can be used.
 For example, in some languages, functions can only be used as subroutines and cannot be passed as arguments or returned as values.

 First-class functions in JavaScript make it easy to use functional programming techniques, such as higher-order functions and closures, which allow for more expressive, flexible, and reusable code.
 This is a key feature of JavaScript, which allows it to be used for a wide range of tasks, from simple scripts to complex web applications.

 It is also one of the reason why JavaScript is also called as Functional Programming Language.

-### What is Dynamically Typed/ Dynamic ?
+### Dynamically Typed/ Dynamic

 In JavaScript, a variable's type is determined at runtime, rather than being explicitly set by the programmer.
 This is known as dynamic typing or dynamic language.